mesadev-esc/repo/README.md

 **Branding**

-Edit `index.html`
-* Change the page title in the `<title>Reposi3</title>` tag
-* See lines 20 and 21.
+Open `index.html` and look at lines 18 and 19.
-* Change line 20 into your own **brand** and line 21 to have your own URL.
+Change line 18 into your own **brand** and line 19 to have your own URL.
-* Line2 30-51 contains the list of featured packages.
-You can edit those or remove them totally.
+Line2 27-44 contains the list of featured packages.
+You can edit those too or remove them totally.

-* Replace CydiaIcon.png.
+Replace CydiaIcon.png.

 **Page Footers**